-Through this paper by the Castelnuovo-Mumford regularity of a graded module $M$, we mean the maximum row index in its graded Betti table minus one.
+Throughout this paper by the Castelnuovo--Mumford regularity of a graded module $M$, we mean the maximum row index in its graded Betti table minus one.
 If $c_{i,j}$ is the twist corresponding to the Betti number $\beta_{i,j}$, the regularity is given by ${\rm max}_{i,j} \{c_{i,j}-i\}$.
 We refer to Eisenbud \cite[Chapter 4]{Eis02} for more information on this topic.

 Theorem \ref{frobcomalg_theo} motivates studying ``explicit'' free resolutions of $I_L$ as an $S$-module.
 By an explicit free resolution, we mean a cell complex on $L$ whose relabeling gives a free resolution.
 For instance, the hull complex \cite{BayStu98} gives an explicit (non-minimal, in general) free resolution.
 We refer to the first section of Miller and Sturmfels \cite{MilStu05} for more information.